benmvp/slides/2019/webu/webdev.md

 </div>

 NOTES:
-- In IE, whenever an error would happen everyone get this cryptic message
+- In IE, whenever an error would happen **everyone** get this cryptic message
+  * "An error has occurred in this script, do you want to continue running scripts?"
 - It'd show for **every** error
   * Usability nightmare
   * That's some motivation to write bug-free code